 - Title IX Training and Prevention Program – The College has hired an Assistant to the President, Title IX and Inclusion, who is responsible for student and staff training on Title IX and sexual violence issues, including the role that drug and alcohol use plays in these problems.

-- Human Resources offers an extensive Employee Assistance Program that provides in person, online and telephone counseling to employees regarding personal issues that may lead to substance abuse.
+- The Vice President, Administrative Services - who is a member of the President's Cabinet - supervises the Executive Director for Human Resources.
+Human Resources offers and extensive Employee Assistance Program (EAP) that provides in person, online and telephone counseling to employees regarding personal issues that may lead to substance abuse.
 The purpose of the counseling is to provide employees with developing coping skills or accessing assistance to deal with these issues in a positive and constructive manner.

 - The MCC Wellness Council was established in 2008 to foster community engagement and promote employee health through education.
 The college community encourages employees to integrate wellness activities and philosophy into their work and life experiences.
 The emphasis is providing employees opportunities to take responsibility for their own health.
 Programs are offered on physical, emotional, occupational, intellectual, and financial health.
 This includes education on MCC’s Employee Assistance Program that provides counseling for personal issues including substance abuse.